ViacheslavBulba/Course-Catalog-Angular-8/README.md

 ## How to run the project locally

-1. Download and install NodeJS from https://nodejs.org/en/
+1. Download and install NodeJS (it comes with NPM) from https://nodejs.org/en/
-2. Download or clone the project
+2. Download or clone the project source code
-3. Open project folder in terminal
+3. Install all required npm packages by running npm install from the command line in the project root folder (where the package.json is located).
-4. Run `npm install -g @angular/cli`
+4. Install the Angular CLI globally on your system with the command `npm install -g @angular/cli`.
-5. Run `npm install` inside the folder to install all dependencies
-6. Run `ng serve --open`, it will open the project in your browser automatically
+5. Start the application by running `ng serve --open` from the command line in the project root folder.
+It will open the project in your browser automatically.

 ## Steps performed